isherep/CSC143-Aloha-airlines/README.md

 # Aloha-airlines

 ### Personal project.
-Implements a concept for a solution for the flight booking system:airplane: I was looking for something more challenging than a current class material and found this project while auditing other courses.
+Implements a concept for a solution for the flight booking system:airplane:
+### I was looking for something more challenging than a current class material and found this project while auditing other courses.
 The project supplies the necessary code for the client to create a basic booking system.
 Used Java, version control, object-oriented programming, 2D arrays of objects, Java Collections, JUnit

+**This is what project description: **

 Aloha Airlines wants a proof of concept for a flight booking system.
 This project implements supplier code for them.
 **********************************************************************************************************************

-Flights:  each flight has a flight number, an origin and a destination (a three-letter, airport codes), and a date.
+**Flights:**:airplane:  each flight has a flight number, an origin and a destination (a three-letter, airport codes), and a date.
 Once the flight is set up, none of this information can be changed (but should be available, if requested).
 Aloha needs a way to get a passenger count (a tally of booked seats), and to render full details from all seats on the flight.
 Airplane configurations include three types of seats.
 Flights have six First Class rows, each having four seats per row (2 + 2), then eight Comfort rows, each having 6 seats per row (2 + 2 + 2), then 30 Economy rows, each having eight seats per row (2 + 4 + 2).
 **********************************************************************************************************************

+**Seats:** :seat:
-First Class seats recline 8 inches; Comfort, 6; Economy, 3.
+First Class seats: recline 8 inches; Comfort, 6; Economy, 3.
 First Class passengers receive a Gourmet meal, Comfort passengers, a Full meal; Economy passengers, a Snack.
 Customers cannot upgrade meals; they get the one matching their seat assignment.
 Also, some First-class seats have the Extra Room feature; this gives passengers two more inches of recline.
 In the new plane configuration, the first two first-class rows have this option; the rest don’t.
 Each flight has a base seat price associated with it.
 Client code must be able to access that base price upon request.
 Seat pricing is as follows:  Economy seats are priced at the base seat price.
 Comfort seats are 150% of the base seat price, and First Class 200% of the base price (with Extra Room seats $50 extra).
 The base seat price may be adjusted later (e.g., as the flight date approaches), which raises the price for new bookings.
 **********************************************************************************************************************

 In addition, the company has introduced the Aloha Club.
 Customers who join the Club get discounted prices on seats.
 Members get a 10% discount on First Class seats, a 5% discount on Comfort seats, and 2% on Economy seats. .
 **********************************************************************************************************************

-Customer Confirmations:  each confirmation includes a customer name and a six-character confirmation code (alphabetic)1.
+**Customer Confirmations:**:memo:  each confirmation includes a customer name and a six-character confirmation code (alphabetic)1.
 This data can be altered at any time.
 Once a seat is booked by a customer, the confirmation is added to the (existing) seat they have reserved.
 Each seat, then, either has a confirmation (booked) or not (not yet booked or released from a previous booking).
 **********************************************************************************************************************
 Client Code Requirements Client code must be able to…
 **********************************************************************************************************************